sdziallas/comp55/docs/labs/1-JavaEclipse.md

 and pick an appropriate place.
 You can also choose whether you want a start menu entry or a desktop icon.
 After clicking *Install* you can read the User Agreement or just click Accept Now.
-If you click Decide Later it will just pop up later in the process.

 Also,
 you may receive a warning about the process taking longer than usual,